 If you want to open two-way communication with your customer, texting is your best option.
 Sometimes customers can’t wait by their computer to chat back and forth with a business.
 Rather than having your customer drop everything to accept a phone call, texting is an efficient way to have a conversation, because you can have it on the go and respond at your convenience.
 Learn more about how to make your business number textable here.

-BirdEye’s customer experience platform gives you all of the latest tools to stay in the loop with your customers.
-Through BirdEye’s customer interaction platform you can respond to your customers quickly and efficiently, no matter where you are or how they reach out to you.
-With BirdEye you can…
+Birdeye’s customer experience platform gives you all of the latest tools to make remote working a breeze.
+Through Birdeye’s customer interaction platform you can respond to your customers quickly and efficiently, no matter where you are or how they reach out to you.
+With Birdeye you can…

 - Get Webchat for your website.
 Be readily available to chat with a customer whenever they need it.